 - Business Growth Services, Xero Finance Director, Business Consulting Services

-A medium sized charity (250+ staff) came to us in the depths of serious financial crisis.
+A medium-sized charity (250+ staff) came to us in the depths of a serious financial crisis.
 They had just made losses of £1.75m.
-The losses had come as a nasty surprise to the Trustees, who had not had really accurate information until the year end accounting adjustments were completed.
+The losses had come as a nasty surprise to the Trustees, who had not had really accurate information until the year-end accounting adjustments were completed.

 The core issue was that, in common with many charitable and public-sector enterprises, they were heavily reliant on government funding.
-Not only had this been drastically cut in recent years (surprise surprise) but also the whole basis of funding had been changed from a headcount/activity cost plus basis to more of a pay by results system.
-The lessening of funds had severely impacted the revenue and profitability.
-In addition the legacy systems of accounting had not been modified to cope with the increased complexity of the revenue model.
+Not only had this been drastically cut in recent years (surprise surprise) but also the whole basis of funding had been changed from a headcount/activity cost-plus basis to more of pay by results system.
+The lessening of funds had severely impacted revenue and profitability.
+In addition, the legacy systems of accounting had not been modified to cope with the increased complexity of the revenue model.
 As a result, not only were surpluses being eroded, the Trustees did not get visibility of this until far too late.

 It’s tragic when this sort of thing happens in private enterprise, with so many livelihoods at stake.
 When it’s a charity involved though, there is also a potentially severe impact on the weak and vulnerable in our society that they serve.